Arriving in Serbia’s capital, Belgrade, I’m immediately struck by the grime.

 Bombed buildings

-One of the more unusual sights in Belgrade are the destroyed army headquarters.
-A somewhat morbid tourist attraction and a relic of the lost war, the ex-Yugoslav/Serbian Army headquarters serve as a lasting monument to the instability of the 1990s.
+One of the more unusual sights in Belgrade is the destroyed army headquarters.
+A somewhat morbid tourist attraction and a relic of the lost war, the ex-Yugoslav/Serbian Army headquarters serves as a lasting monument to the instability of the 1990s.

 The NATO campaign targeted the building as a symbolic gesture – the main base of operations had been relocated to a more secure location prior to the war.
 It has been left in ruins ever since.